HomebrewHomunculus/sm64plus/README.md

 1. Install prerequisites (Ubuntu) with `sudo apt install -y git build-essential pkg-config libusb-1.0-0-dev libsdl2-dev`.
 2. Clone the repo with `git clone https://github.com/MorsGames/sm64plus.git`.
-3. Place a Super Mario 64 ROM called `baserom.us.z64` into the repository folder for asset extraction.
+3. Place a SM64 ROM called `baserom.us.z64` into the repository folder for asset extraction.
 5. Run `make` to build.
 You can add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
 5. The executable binary will be located at `build/us_pc/sm64.us.f3dex2e`.